is part of the Informa Markets Division of Informa PLC

 Driverless cars are not a recent phenomenon.
 For decades now, we’ve been trying to go hands-free.

 Throughout the 1950s, for example, General Motors created a set of prototypes titled “Firebird.”
 The designs were never intended for production, but they set out to illustrate the extremes in technology and design General Motors were capable of.
 Firebird II was described to have an “electronic brain that allowed it to move into a lane with a metal conductor and follow it along."

 Since then, we’ve made huge advancements.
 Driverless cars, also referred to as autonomous cars, autonomous vehicles or self-driving cars, are on their way.

-How many self-driving cars are on the road in 2018?
+How many self-driving cars were on the road in 2018?

 Currently, we’re in testing mode.
 This ‘autonomous-vehicles-around-the-world’ map, developed by Bloomberg Philanthropies and the Aspen Institute, shows you exactly which cities are on the go.
 There are two categories: those that are in pilot mode and those that are in preparation mode.
 The fact that more cities are in pilot mode than in preparation mode speaks volumes for our levels of development.

 What does the near future for driverless cars look like?

 Continuing on from their efforts in the 50s, General Motors “plan to start producing ride sharing models as soon as 2019.”